 For those who are just starting out, here's a breakdown of all the different kinds of investments you can consider.

 You just want to bet on your favorite team to win.
-If you don't want to worry about if they win by a field goal or touchdown, or if you dont' want to concern yourself with what all those other betting numbers mean, then this wager is for you.
+If you don't want to worry about if they win by a field goal or touchdown, or if you don't want to concern yourself with what all those other betting numbers mean, then this wager is for you.
 What you must remember, however, is that favorites pay out less than underdogs on the moneyline.

 Playoff Point Spread

-This bet is often called the “line” or “spread,” and it remains one of the most popular investments with gamblers.
+This bet is often called the line or spread, and it remains one of the most popular investments with gamblers.

 But they might if the divisional winner has to win by a touchdown or more.
 So, if the line is set at home team -7.5, that means the underdog wins the bet if they win the game outright or they lose by seven points or less.
 You get to decide which side of the bet you want to be on.

 This bet relates to the total score of the game.
-A number is set by oddsmakers that predicts the total number of points to be scored by the two teamsd.
-If, for example, the line in the over/under is set at 47.5 and the game ends 30-20, the “over” bet (30 + 20 = 50) would win.
+A number is set by oddsmakers that predicts the total number of points to be scored by the two teams.
+If, for example, the line in the over/under is set at 47.5 and the game ends 30-20, the over bet (30 + 20 = 50) would win.
 For this wager, it does not matter which team wins the game.

 A prop bet has almost nothing to do with the final score of the game.
 Will a quarterback throw for 300 yards?
 Will there be a safety in the game?
 How many rushing yards will your favorite running back have in the playoff game?
 These are all prop bets.

-See below the top sportsbooks where you can wager online and choose the best one for you:
+See below for the top sportsbooks where you can wager online and choose the best one for you: